 RNA-seq analysis identified seven detoxification genes over-transcribed in association with malathion resistance including five consecutive CCE genes on chromosome 2, one microsomal GST on chromosome 1, and one P450 (CYP6N17) on chromosome 3.
 Though their role in insecticide resistance cannot be excluded, the over-transcription of this P450 and this GST in two other sister lines selected with insecticides from different families and showing no increased resistance to malathion does not support their key role in resistance to this insecticide (data not shown).
 Conversely, the over-transcription of CCE genes was expected as CCEs have often been associated with organophosphate resistance in mosquitoes.
 In Cx pipiens their overproduction in response to organophosphate selection is well documented with distinct loci having spread worldwide (Raymond et al., 1998).
 In this species, high resistance levels were associated to the co-occurrence of carboxylesterases over-production through genomic amplification and the presence of the ace-1 G119S target-site mutation affecting the acetylcholinesterase (Raymond et al., 2001).
 In Aedes mosquitoes, the G119S ace1 mutation is submitted to a strong genetic constraint (Weill et al., 2004) and has thus not been reported, suggesting the central role of carboxylesterases over-production in resistance.

-Whole genome sequencing and quantification of gene copy number confirmed the role of genomic amplifications in the over-production of carboxylesterases associated with organophosphate resistance in Ae. aegypti, as previously suggested (Faucon et al., 2015, 2017; Poupardin et al., 2014).
+Whole genome sequencing and quantification of gene copy number supported the role of genomic amplifications in the over-production of carboxylesterases associated with organophosphate resistance in Ae. aegypti, as previously suggested (Faucon et al., 2015, 2017; Poupardin et al., 2014).
 In addition, our data revealed the co-existence of at least two distinct structural duplication haplotypes, one including the three CCE genes AAEL019678, AAEL023844 (formerly CCEAE3A) and AAEL005113 (haplotype A) and the other one not including the CCE gene AAEL005113 located at 5’ side of the cluster (haplotype B).
 Structural polymorphism of genomic amplifications in clustered detoxification genes has been recently reported in Anopheles gambiae, with twelve different alleles identified in a cluster of P450s and eleven in a cluster of GSTs (Lucas et al., 2019).
 In the tiger mosquito Ae. albopictus, a structural polymorphism affecting a similar CCE cluster amplification was identified with at least two distinct haplotypes: one including two CCE genes and the second one with only the gene AALF007796, the best orthologue of Ae. aegypti AAEL023844 (Grigoraki et al., 2017).
 These striking similarities between Ae. albopictus and Ae. aegypti, likely resulting from a convergent adaptation, further supports the key role of CCE amplifications in the adaptation of Aedes mosquitoes to organophosphate insecticides.

 The genetic mechanism underlying the amplification of these orthologous loci has not been characterized yet.
 Previous studies suggested the existence of “hot spots” of recombination favoring structural polymorphisms (Bass & Field, 2011).
 In insects, the presence of transposable elements is also known to favor duplication events associated with their rapid adaptation to insecticides (Bass & Field, 2011; Grigoraki et al., 2017; Schmidt et al., 2010).
 Our genomic data confirm the presence of multiple repeated elements in the vicinity of this locus though further genomic analyses are required to decipher their relative involvement in this genomic event.